 At Newsrewired, Petter Winther of Dagens Næringsliv (DN) uncovered how Norway’s oldest business newspaper has innovated to attract new, younger readers.
 In recent years, DN had spotted a trend of a large number of small-scale investors joining the Oslo Stock Exchange.
 After conducting interviews with audience bases (something that Winther added is his top tip for publishers looking to innovate) DN found that young readers were interested in investing, yet didn’t necessarily have the relevant knowledge.
 This presented a clear opportunity for a business newspaper DN.

-DN developed “Fantasyfond”, a gaming universe on their platform.
+DN launched “Fantasyfond”, a gaming universe on their platform along developed by Norkon.
 Registered users were able to select a minimum of 5 stocks from the Oslo Stock Exchange in the game.
 As a way of engaging young people and getting them to start playing in 2 minutes, registration was kept free.